Burst Water Main in

 While the supply is being restored please be aware that you may experience no water supply, low / intermittent pressure or discoloured water.
 Please see our "Unplanned Interruptions to Your Water Supply" factsheet which contains more detailed information on the temporary issues you may experience.

 Traffic management remains in place as we restore the road surface.
 This is expected to be complete by [insert time here].
 Please consider an alternative route if at all possible, in order to avoid potential delays to your journey.

 If you require additional support, please use this link to sign up as a Priority Services Customer.

 If you have experienced flooding due to this incident and need support, please call us on 0800 0778 778 or via one of the other methods on our contact us page.

-Some of our customers may be experiencing discoloured water as supplies are restored.
 To learn more about discoloured water read our factsheet.View factsheet

 Discoloured Water FAQs

 If the water from your cold kitchen tap (or any other mains fed tap) suddenly becomes discoloured, this could be because some maintenance or repair work is being carried out on our network in your area.
 If we have not informed you of any work being carried out, please contact us for more details.
 If we are not working in your area, we will investigate the cause of discolouration for you and let you know.
 For more information please see our factsheet: Colour, taste and odour explained.

 In most cases discoloured water is not harmful and can be cleared by running the first incoming cold water tap (usually in the kitchen) at a trickle until it clears.
 Very occasionally customers have noticed "tiny particles" or "bits" in their tap water.
 This can be caused by planned or unplanned work to the water supply network which causes natural sediment in the pipes to shift (quite often this is a dark red, brown colour).